 You can buy a mattress at any time of the year, right?
 Yes, but there are times of the year where you can save even more money on a new mattress.
 A good mattress may initially cost between $500 to $5000, but the bigger mattress sales tend to take at least a few hundred dollars off the price.

 The best time to buy a mattress is during one of the big sales days, but you can find promo codes and discounts year-round if you can’t wait.
 Even more important than knowing the best time to buy is having the certainty that your mattress is well worth its price—a low priced mattress isn’t worth it if it only lasts you a couple of years.

 First is a 2-inch layer of gel memory foam with Triangulex™ technology.
 Triangulex™ features triangular cutouts that soften the shoulders and legs sections of the mattress; the cutouts also increase airflow to create a cooling mattress.

 Next is 2 inches of our latex-like Reactiv™ foam.
 Reactiv™ improves the mattress’s adaptability, which makes it easier for you to change sleep positions and stay on top of the mattress.

 At the base is 7 inches of our Support+ foam, which supports the top two layers to deter sagging.

 A breathable polyester-spandex blend cover encases the mattress.
 The cover’s knit stretches to create air channels that keep you cool.

 A queen size Zoma Mattress is $750 and comes with free shipping and returns, a 100-night sleep trial period, and a 10-year warranty.
-If you decide a Zoma Mattress isn’t the right bed for you, we will work with a local charity or recycling service to pick up your mattress and give you a full refund.
+If you decide a Zoma Mattress isn’t the right bed for you after 30 nights, we will give you a full refund.

 What Are the Big Sales Days?